Protect Excel formulas from being copied by converting them into binary code

 - Keep proprietary cell formulas and algorithms secret.

-In this case Microsoft Excel provides easy to use tools to hide and lock formulas in cells.
+In case of item 1 – Microsoft Excel provides easy to use tools to hide and lock formulas in cells.

 Formula protection tools provided by Microsoft Excel are good enough to achieve the first goal of “preventing accidental deletion or changes formulas” but these tools absolutely are not fit for the second goal of “keeping the proprietary algorithms a secret” because they only hide the equations from showing in cells and formula bar, but all these equations remain reachable by many other ways.